-26 The kings of the earth take a stand, and the rulers plot together, against the Lord, and against his Christ.'\
+26 The kings of the earth take a stand, and the rulers plot together, against the Lord, and against his Messiah.'\ all boldness, while you stretch out your hand to heal; and that signs and wonders may be done through the name of your holy Servant Yeshua."

-"For truly,† both Herod and Pontius Pilate, with the Gentiles and the people of Israel, were gathered together against your holy servant Jesus, whom you anointed, to do whatever your hand and your counsel foreordained to happen.
-Now, Lord, look at their threats, and grant to your servants to speak your word with all boldness, while you stretch out your hand to heal; and that signs and wonders may be done through the name of your holy Servant Jesus."
+"For truly,† both Herod and Pontius Pilate, with the Gentiles and the people of Israel, were gathered together against your holy servant Yeshua, whom you anointed, to do whatever your hand and your counsel foreordained to happen.
+Now, Lord, look at their threats, and grant to your servants to speak your word with

-When they had prayed, the place was shaken where they were gathered together.
+31 When they had prayed, the place was shaken where they were gathered together.
 They were all filled with the Holy Spirit, and they spoke the word of God with boldness.

 The multitude of those who believed were of one heart and soul.
 Not one of them claimed that anything of the things which he possessed was his own, but they had all things in common.
-With great power, the apostles gave their testimony of the resurrection of the Lord Jesus.
-Great grace
+With great power, the emissaries gave their testimony of the resurrection of the Lord Yeshua.
+Great grace was on them all.
+For neither was there